 salt & pepper to taste

 Blitz in the blender and that's it - simple!

 Any Advice for the Mamas out there?

 My one piece of advice for mama's to be is to attend pregnancy classes like yoga and sign up to prenatal courses and get to know the other mama's in the group.
+There are so many available virtually now too which is great.
 I had our first child in New Zealand and with the exception of my lovely sis-in-law who lived 2 hours drive away, I really had nobody there to share the journey with other then my husband.
 So we actually signed up to 2 prenatal courses and I did a pregnancy yoga class.
 I put myself right out there and chatted to all the other ladies because I wanted to have some kind of support network when the baby arrived.
 I honestly could not have coped as a first time mum, so far away from home, without those other mama's.
 We met every Tuesday morning for a year and cried together, laughed together, wiped baby puke off each other and shared tips and tricks with one another.
 Still to this day, we keep in touch and send updates to our Facebook group of how the kids are doing.
 Being a first time mum is so hard and daunting but it's less so when you have a little tribe of mama's helping you navigate motherhood.